Stuycs-K/finalproject-09-yampolsky-stella-chen/PROPOSAL.md

 # Technical Details:

 Stella will be doing the Hill Cipher.
 Daniel will do the Columnar cipher.
 We will do a code demo and a demo without a computer.
-Since these topics were not covered in class, we won't be using topics such as enumeration or privilege escalation.
 We will be including a decode and encode for both ciphers.

 # Intended pacing: